lebakassemmerl/msp432-cpp/README.md

 - DMA
 - UART
 - SPI (theoretically but it's not tested yet)

+## What has to be done
+- [ ] A proper way to describe the defined bitfield-values of the peripheral registers
+- [ ] FPU support
+- [ ] Missing peripheral drivers
+- [ ] Atomic instructions
+- [ ] Rewrite of buildsystem (for some reason `make rebuild -j` does not work)
+- [ ] Rewrite of `Fifo` (especially an `emplace()` function via variadic templates)

+## How to use
+Every project has to be located in the `projects` directory.
+Simply create a new folder and copy the makefile from `projects/test/` and adapt it to your needs.
+Compile the project with `make`, clean the project with `make clean`, rebuild the project with `make rebuild` and flash the binary to the target with `make flash`.
+I was developing this code with VSCode on Archlinux, thus I programmed the target via openOCD (`openocd.cfg`).

 ## Hardware
 This codebase is designed for the MSP432P401R microcontroller, which consists of a Cortex M4F and